Pointwise order of generalized Hofstadter functions G, H and beyond: Monotonicity over the parameter k

 This section studies the monotonicity of $L_k$ and~$F_k$ when the parameter $k$ varies.
 In all this section, we compare functions via \emph{pointwise order}: an inequality such as $F_k \le F_{k+1}$ means that $F_k(n) \le F_{k+1}(n)$ \emph{for all} points $n\ge 0$.
 As such, the results here are quite stronger than the ones of the previous section about the infinitary behavior, i.e., when $n$ is large enough.

 First, we state a nice duality between functions $F_k^j$ and $L_k^j$ with respect to this pointwise order, extending the results of Section~\ref{s:relating_F_L}.
-Thanks to this, all technical lemmas that will follow about $L_k$ will have immediate counterparts for $F_k$.
+Thanks to this, all the following technical lemmas about $L_k$ have immediate counterparts for~$F_k$.